TEKTITE (2020): Aquarius Reef Habitat, Florida Keys US

 Sarah Jane Pell & Tierney Thys

 We celebrate the 50th Anniversary of the first all-women subsea habitat crew: Tektite II (1970) Mission 6 with the launch of a future-focused women-led Tektite2020 mission at the Aquarius Reef Habitat off Key Largo Florida.
 Our mission comprises two continuous phases.
 First, we recreate aspects of the original 10-day Tektite II mission 6 which was led by Sylvia Earle at a depth of 15m in the U.S. Virgin Island’s Great Lameshur Bay.
-In homage to the pioneering women's team of Renate True, Anne Hartline, Anna Szmant, Peggy Ann Lucus and Sylvia Earle "labelled aqua babes by the press", we too wear 1970’s bright red wet-suits and bikinis and commit to a suite of comparable research studies in decompression tables, saturation diving, human physiology and psychology in extreme environments, and the ecology of algae and coral reef fishes.
+In homage to the pioneering women's team of Renate True, Anne Hartline, Anna Szmant, Peggy Ann Lucus and Sylvia Earle "labelled aqua babes by the press", we too wear 1970’s bright red wet-suits and commit to a suite of comparable research studies in decompression tables, saturation diving, human physiology and psychology in extreme environments, and the ecology of algae and coral reef fishes.
 We enact many of the infamous human factor activities including pranks, food studies, and reading a scripted surface-to-base radio theatre play between mission support and crew.
-We host linkups and special events with members of the original crew and operations personnel, to discuss the challenges, achievements and lessons-learned along the way.
+We host special events with members of the original crew and operations personnel to discuss the challenges, achievements and lessons-learned along the way.

 Tektite II (July 1970) Mission 6 Crew: Renate True, Anne Hartline, Anna Szmant, Peggy Ann Lucus and Sylvia Earle U.S. Virgin Island’s Great Lameshur Bay.
 Photos: Bates Littlehales.